Kids' Lit Quiz: World Finals

-The 2018 world final was held at St Kentigern Boys' School, Remuera, Auckland, New Zealand.
-The winner was Canberra Grammar School from Australia.
+The 2018 World Final was held at St Kentigern Boys' School, Remuera, Auckland, New Zealand.
+The winner was Canberra Grammar School (Australia).

 The 2019 World Final was held at Sota School of the Arts in Singapore.
 The winner was Churchill Road Elementary School from the United States of America, with New Zealand and South Africa taking 2nd and 3rd.

-The 2020 World Finals was to be held at Hamilton, New Zealand but due to concerns about the spread of COVID-19 it was cancelled.
+The 2020 World Final was to be held in Hamilton, New Zealand, but was cancelled due to COVID-19.
+The 2021 and 2022 World Finals were also cancelled.